waban/python/firebase-bs4-selenium/readme.md

 ## License

-This project is licensed under the MIT License - see the [GNU v3.0](https://github.com/waban/python/blob/master/LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.MD](https://github.com/waban/python/blob/master/LICENSE) file for details

 ## Acknowledgments